 Conclusion

-In conclusion, the Annapurna Circuit Trek in May offers a comfortable temperature for trekking on the rugged trails.
+In conclusion, trekking the Annapurna Circuit in May offers a comfortable temperature for navigating the rugged trails.
 Trekking this month comes with the benefits of ample resting times, clear views of the Annapurna and Dhaulagiri ranges, and traversing through the blooming rhododendron forest.
 However, it is not as easy as it sounds.
-Challenges like altitude sickness, lack of accommodations, and prolonged walking hours still exist.
-You can deal with such difficulties through exercises, acclimatization, proper meals, and rest.
+Challenges such as altitude sickness, inadequate accommodations, and prolonged walking hours persist.
+You can manage such difficulties through exercises, acclimatization, proper nutrition, and adequate rest.